pitijs/piti/README.md

 ## Use Redux

 You can manage state of objects using pure ReduxJS library.
-For this first of all, you should be configure the redux then pass the store to KonsoleJS.
+For this first of all, you should be configure the redux then pass the store to Piti.

 **Install Redux:**